SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 **Attribute**: modified

 Date of the *last* modification of the rule.
-Use the format YYYY/MM/DD
+Use the format YYYY/MM/DD or YYYY-MM-DD
 Reasons to change the modified date:
 * changed title
 * changed detection section